Is it Really Possible to Win Repeat Visitors While Growing Your Website?

-How does a business thrive?
-Especially in the cut-throat world of online business.
-Literally millions of companies new and old, giant and start-up, tech-based or not are making their presence felt in the digital world in more ways than one.
+How does a business thrive, especially in the cut-throat world of online marketing?
+Millions of companies new and old, giant and start-up, are making their presence felt in the digital world in more ways than one.
 Even your friendly local bakery now has an online shop.

 Grabbing your customers’ attention is easy enough.
-With a good product backed by an eye-catching web design and a user-friendly interface, throw in a few discounts and you have got yourself a buyer.
+With a good product backed by eye-catching web design and a user-friendly interface, throw in a few discounts, and you have got yourself a buyer.
 But how do you keep them coming again?
 And again, and again, and again?